 “It makes the code more habitable,” Bill said.

 “And why should I care about habitable code?”

 “We go faster when the code is habitable.”

 “And faster is good because?”
 Kate said.

 “Well, because we’ll get more stories done?”
 Bill said.

 “That would be good, if it didn’t get in the way of other good things, wouldn’t it?”
 Kate said.

 “Yes,” said James.
-“If we cut back on those integration things, we would be less stressed, we could do a bit better job on keeping the code clean, and we might be able to slip in another story as well.
+“If we cut back on those integration things, we would be less stressed, we could do a bit better job on keeping the code habitable, and we might be able to slip in another story as well.
 Would it be OK if we gave you a plan that, over the next few months, said we wanted to reduce integration problems, turning those hours into productive time?”

 “Sounds good,” said Kate.
 “Is there some way you could show where that time went?
 I suspect people would like to know it was used wisely.”